isaranwrap/StandardizingAKI/pkg/docs/_build/html/_sources/Introduction.rst.txt

 Methods of calculating AKI
 ==========================

+.. role:: bolditalic
+  :class: bolditalic

 There are two methods to retroactively determine if a patient developed AKI: ``rolling-window`` and ``back-calculation``.

 .. option:: Rolling Window (default)

    The rolling window definition of AKI is based on the change in creatinine in a 48 hour or 7 day `rolling window <https://www.mathworks.com/help/econ/rolling-window-estimation-of-state-space-models.html>`_ period.
-   These are the stages mentioned in the KDIGO guidelines in the `Introduction`.
+   These are the stages mentioned in the KDIGO guidelines in the `Introduction` above.

-.. option:: Back-calculation (HB_trumping)
+.. option:: Historical baseline trumping (back-calculate)

+   The idea with :bolditalic:`Historical baseline trumping` is to use the historical baseline creatinine value as the value to compare the current creatinine to when runnning the KDIGO criterion
+   *instead of* the rolling window value; i.e. the historical baseline *trumps* the rolling minimum value.

-   The back-calculated definition of AKI is based on retroactively imputing baseline creatinine values.
-This is done by taking the *median* of the patient's outpatient creatinine values from 365 to 7 days prior to admission and setting that as the baseline creatinine.
-Then, the first KDIGO criterion for *Stage 1* is applied (the 50% increase in creatinine in < 7 days).
-If the condition is satisfied, the patient is considered to have AKI.
+   :bolditalic:`Definition:` The historical baseline is defined as the :bolditalic:`median` of the patient's :bolditalic:`outpatient` creatinine values from 365 to 7 days prior to admission.

+   :bolditalic:`Reasoning:` Right when a patient is admitted to the hospital, their creatinine might not be representative of what their true, stable creatinine values normally are.
+As such, you might want to use the *historical baseline value*.
+This historical baseline value, calculated retroactively, is only used around the time of admission - specifically from the time of admission to 7 days (+ padding) out.
+For any time outside of this, the rolling window is still in effect... but this allows you to capture patients whose hemodynamic balance might be messed up at the time of admission.

    If there are no outpatient creatinine values measured for the patient from 365 t o 7 days prior to admission, it is possible to still impute a baseline creatinine value based on the patients demographics: namely their age, sex, and race.
+This is what the ``eGFR_impute`` option in the flagger does:
+   *eGFR imputation* because it assumes an eGFR of 75 mL/min/1.73m^2 and estimates the creatinine from that.